-Roasted whole carrots with olive oil, a delicious and simple carrot side dish.
+Whole roasted carrots with olive oil, a delicious and simple way of roasting carrots.

 This roasted whole carrots recipe is one of my go-to recipes whenever I need an impressive looking yet simple to make carrot side dish!!!